Using a map visualization

 - See also

 You use maps to display geographic information in the form of shape, path, and symbol elements.
 Then you connect these elements to data so that their appearance will change based on data values.

 2. Built-in maps

-The GLOBAL project in Dundas BI includes a set of built-in map resources.
-You can access these maps from the Maps\Shared sub-folder in your current project.
+The Global project in Dundas BI includes a set of built-in map resources that you can browse or search for in the Explore window.
+You can find these in the Shared sub-folder under the Maps folder.

 The built-in maps are categorized into different folders such as Cities, Continents, Countries, and States and Provinces.
-If your data matches the shapes in these maps, Dundas BI will automatically connect the data to the relevant map categories.
+If your data matches the shapes in these maps, Dundas BI will automatically display the matching map resource.
 If you find what you are looking for in this set of maps, then you do not need to go searching for additional map resources.

 3. Map resources

 3.1.
 ESRI shapefile

-The ESRI (Environmental Systems Research Institute) shapefile format is a popular binary file format for storing vector map data and is used by many of the public domain map resources that you can acquire through the internet.
+The ESRI (Environmental Systems Research Institute) shapefile format is a popular file format for storing map data and is used by many of the public domain map resources that you can acquire through the internet.

 A single ESRI shapefile is actually composed of three separate files: a main (.SHP) file containing geographic data, an index (.SHX) file containing record information, and a database file containing data associated with the geometry elements stored within the SHP file.
 A fourth file (.PRJ) may be included with a description of the projection being used, in which case Dundas BI will re-project the coordinates to fit within the boundaries of -180 to 180 longitude and -90 to 90 latitude.